Salon Business Plan Template: How-To Guide + Example

 Customer-level trends:

 • Intense customer loyalty.
 Many salons develop repeat customers who become a regular client base and represent a significant portion of their revenues.
-Salons whose employees are able to develop strong relationships with customers can expect to see more long-term success.
+Salons whose employees can develop strong relationships with customers can expect to see more long-term success.

 • Changing gender patterns.
-Traditionally, women bring in the lion’s share of revenues for hair salons, using beauty services more often and spending more at each appointment.
+Traditionally, women bring in the lion’s share of revenues for salons, using beauty and spa services more often and spending more at each appointment.
 In recent years, however, the male consumer’s attitude has begun to shift.
 Men now make up approximately 25% of salon clientele.

 IV.
 Customer Analysis